lmadhuranga/iq/angular/100 questions.md

 -   **Compilation and Bundling**: Before deployment, an Angular application is typically compiled and bundled.
 This process optimizes performance by reducing file sizes and merging multiple files into a single bundle.
 -   **Deployment**: Following bundling, the application can be deployed to a web server or hosting service, making it accessible to users.

 ### **5. What is TypeScript?**

-The  [TypeScript](https://intellipaat.com/blog/what-is-typescript/)  feature offered by Angular is preferred by a majority of Front-End Developers.
-TypeScript helps in efficiently detecting bugs and helps in easy compilation by its automatic populating functionality.
-Also, it offers rich interfaces, access modifiers, hybrid types etc. All these combined lead to reduction in the developing time.
+TypeScript helps in **efficiently detecting bugs** and helps in easy compilation by its automatic populating functionality.
+Also, it offers rich interfaces, access modifiers, hybrid types etc. All these combined lead to **reduction in the developing** time.

 ### **6. Write a pictorial diagram of Angular architecture?**